zikichombo/sio/libsio/rb.md

 # Ring Buffer connecting Go and C

 this document contains some (still buggy) thoughts on using atomic to synchronise hardware sound buffers with go slices/libsio.Packet in callback based sound APIs.

-Callback C APIs are very common in sound and very problematic for Go because they often run on dedicated threads which cause cgo->go callback overhead:  a lot on first call, and it seems atleast, sigaltstack on other calls.
+Callback C APIs are very common in sound and very problematic for Go because they often run on dedicated threads which cause cgo->go callback overhead:  a lot on first call, and it seems atleast, sigaltstack on all calls, which invokes a system call and hence is inappropriate.

 Since callbacks are on real-time, sigaltstack is inappropriate.

 Go is a nice fit for providing a blocking API.
 We want to map a blocking api for example a call to

 ```
 var d []float64